dartmouth-cs98/17f-plan-it-server/README.md

 Returns a list of card objects if create is successful.
 You'll have to get the new id from this list.
-Returns "BAD" if the card is not successful.
+Returns "BAD" if the update/insert is not successful.

 #### Update a single card (PUT)
 ```